 Nalthen: an actor and director at Jaan’s most popular theater, which Noble Dyel owns.

 The Sherba: nomads.
 Sherba is a noun (singular and plural) and adjective.
 The Sherba refer to everyone else disdainfully as “nonSherba” or as “landowners.”
-Weapons of choice: long sword and crossbow (or bow and arrow).
+Weapons of choice: longsword, crossbow, or bow and arrow.

 Somel: the linen merchant, also a former soldier of Tay-lii.
 Enamored with Sasha.
 He’s unable to grow the beard that supposedly helps him look less like his younger self; it just makes him look scruffy.
 He’s the one who convinced Burshmeed to shoot at Tay-lii with a crossbow.
-Dark, beady eyes and unusually pronounced Adam’s apple.
+Dark, beady eyes and sandy blond hair.
 Somewhat muscular, but his height makes him look stronger.
 Weapon of choice: short sword.

 Tay-lii: Wuhrlock’s brother, much more powerfully built.
 A fierce warlord who makes his home in Jaan, after several other kingdoms run him out.
-Supposedly, his soldiers (distinguished by the feathers painted on their helmets and sometimes their breastplates) agreed to help protect Jaan, but he really went there to overthrow his brother and become Alera.
+Supposedly, his soldiers agreed to help protect Jaan, but he really went there to overthrow his brother and become Alera.
 He is a hulking man, with callused hands and emerald eyes.
-Weapon of choice: two-handed sword and dagger.
+Weapons of choice: two-handed sword and dagger.

 Triz: Traedon’s son, nineteen-year-old prince of Jaan.
 Not a fan of the Alera system, but initially unwilling to challenge tradition or accept Innocence.
 Very loyal to his father and to Jaan; his father’s voice in the Senate of Nobles, during his sister’s absence.

-Wuhrlock: Alera of Jaan, in the flashbacks.
+Wuhrlock: Alera of Jaan, in the early part of the novel.
 He overstepped his advisory position by actually making laws for Jaan, including one that says no one can oppose the Alera.
 The Alera are highly regarded throughout most of Theln, both for their magical powers and for their deep understanding of the universal laws.